Parneet-Raghuvanshi/GuessTheNumber/README.md

 Here are some of the coded functions and tools which are used in this application:

-- CountDownTimer used to make Timer and Update after every second.
+- countdown timer is used to make a Timer and Update after every second.
 - `java.util.Random;` used to create a random number every time.
 - Lottie Animations used to implement these animations - [Lottie Animations](https://lottiefiles.com).
 - Implemented Splash Screen using Cold Boot Technique which loads the splash screen within the [Launch Time](https://developer.android.com/topic/performance/vitals/launch-time).